storj/docs/app/(docs)/object-mount/user-guides/s3-compatibility/page.md

 In practice, each provider’s “S3-compatible API” implementation can have slightly different nuances and behaviors &mdash; some additional configuration may be necessary.

-Object Mount has been successfully tested with the **S3 Compatible Providers** below:
+Object Mount has been successfully tested with the **Compatible S3 Providers** below:

   - 🌐 [Oracle Cloud Infrastructure (OCI) Object Storage](https://www.oracle.com/cloud/storage/object-storage)
   - 🌐 [Wasabi Cloud Object Storage](https://wasabi.com/cloud-object-storage)